asaph26/fluxivity/README.md

 # Fluxivity

 Fluxivity is an experimental package to study the effect of building a reactive graph.
-The code in the library can be improved to be better at code.

-**⚠️ Its important to note that this package hasn't been tested as it was hacked together on a whim.
-This notice will be removed once this condition is false**

 Package is available on pub.dev [here](https://pub.dev/packages/fluxivity)

+## Why this package

+Despite the availability of a lot of state management solutions, I often find myself looking for simpler solutions that are bound by the following principles

+* App state should be global
+* View Models should only contain value/data accessors and not the data themselves
+* It should be possible to construct a graph like structure of App state.
+* It should be possible to access latest data without waiting on a value
+* It should be possible to track changes to data if required
+* Have a functional approach to dealing with changes

 ## Basic functionality